This post may contain affiliate links.

 When cold, you can either:

-1. Keep it covered in the fridge for up to 2 days OR
+1. Keep it covered in the fridge for up to 3 days OR

-2. Freeze it for up to 1 month.
+2. Freeze it for up to 3 months

 FOR FREEZING

-• Complete the recipe (but don’t add the pomegranate seeds until just before you serve).
+• Complete the recipe (but don’t add the pomegranate seeds until just before you serve)

-• Pack into a sealed freezer-proof container.
+• Pack into a sealed freezer-proof container

-• When you’re ready to serve, defrost fully in the fridge overnight.
+• When you’re ready to serve, defrost fully in the fridge overnight

 REHEATING

-You can then either reheat:
+You can then either reheat thoroughly:

 In the slow cooker on HIGH for 1-2 hours (try not to overcook, but do check it’s hot through).

-In the microwave, covered, for 3-5minutes or until hot through (this timing will depend on the portion you are reheating and also your own microwave).
+In the microwave, covered, for 3-5 minutes or until hot through (this timing will depend on the portion you are reheating and also your own microwave).

 My preferred option: